Complete Evidence Extraction with Model Ensembles: A Case Study on Medical Coding: Methods

-To retrieve evidence, a feature attribution method is employed.
-The method assigns each input feature a numerical value representing its importance with respect to the model prediction.
-We used AttInGrad which showed the highest faithfulness and plausibility metrics in prior work \cite{edin-etal-2024-unsupervised,beckh-etal-2025-anatomy}.
-AttInGrad is a combination of Attention and Input$\times$Grad where the attention weights are multiplied by scores derived from the L2 norm of the Input$\times$Grad attributions.
-With a decision threshold that is set based on a validation set, a list of tokens (or rather position-dependent token IDs) is obtained as model evidence.
+\paragraph{Evidence Extraction} To retrieve evidence, a feature attribution method is employed.
+We use AttInGrad scores from \citet{edin-etal-2024-unsupervised} which had the highest faithfulness and plausibility metrics on MDACE in prior work \cite{edin-etal-2024-unsupervised,beckh-etal-2025-anatomy}.
+The decision threshold was set based on a validation set.